Wisambebar1/golf_card_project/README.md

-step 2:implement game logic,create a deck constructor function,same for card. in addition we will be implementing the following methods:shuffle,deal,draw,discard, we will use loop to handle player turns.
+step 2:implement game logic,create a deck constructor function,same for card. in addition we will be implementing the following methods:shuffle,deal,draw,discard, we will use loop to handle player turns. step 3:create a cli.js file,implement the printboard to print the gameboard to the terminal, implement the askuserinput method to ask the user for input, handleuserinput method implemented. step 4:implement the calculatescore method,implement the checkgameover method and implement declarewinner method. step 5: testing.
+# timeline
+this time line is an approx and not quite accurate, take it in moderation, step 1:30 mins step 2: 1 hours. step 3:1 hours step 4:1 hour step 5:30 mins